BurdetteLamar/AboutRuby/core/Hash/markdown.md

 Hash#filter is an alias for Hash#select.

-Returns a new hash consisting of the entries for which the block returns a truthy value:
+Returns a new Hash object consisting of the entries for which the block returns a truthy value:

 ```ruby
 h = {foo: 0, bar: 1, baz: 2}